Bronze statue of a man at The Metropolitan Museum of Art, New York

 myminifactory

-This is a bronze statue of a man originating from Greece and made in the Hellenistic period (mid 2nd-1st Century B.C.).
-The imposing figure, approximately one-and-a-half times life-sized, probably once held a spear in his right hand.
-His pose clearly depends on the iconography of nude Hellenistic ruler portraits in the tradition of the famous late fourth-century B.C. statue by Lysippos of Alexander the Great holding a spear.
-The identity of the figure remains uncertain, although scholars have suggested a number of possibilities.
-It well may represent one of the Hellenistic rulers of Pergamon such as Attalos II (r.
+This bronze statue of a man originates from Greece and was crafted in the Hellenistic period (mid 2nd-1st Century B.C.).
+The imposing figure, roughly one-and-a-half times life-sized, likely once held a spear in his right hand.
+His pose clearly draws inspiration from the iconography of nude Hellenistic ruler portraits, particularly those following the famous late fourth-century B.C. statue by Lysippos featuring Alexander the Great holding a spear.
+The identity of the figure remains uncertain, despite scholars suggesting several possibilities.
+It is well possible that he represents one of the Hellenistic rulers of Pergamon, such as Attalos II (r.
 159-138 B.C.) or Attalos III (r.
 138-133 B.C.).
-The subject also has been idenfified as Alexander I Balas (r.
-150-145 B.C.), the ill-fated Syrian usurper, or less likely, a Roman republican general, perhaps Lucullus.
-The monumental scale suggests that the statue was likely commemorative, erected in recognition of an important event such as a military victory and set up in a public space.
+The subject has also been identified as Alexander I Balas (r.
+150-145 B.C.), the ill-fated Syrian usurper, or less likely, a Roman republican general, possibly Lucullus.
+The monumental scale suggests that the statue was probably commemorative, erected in recognition of an important event such as a military victory and placed in a public space.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for the public to access for free.
+Scan the World is an open-source, community effort.
+If you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 Download Model from myminifactory